 Argument about anything is premised upon the supremacy of facts and logic, measured against a common, honorable standard of evaluation.
 Whether a fact is brought into play by Albert Einstein or the village idiot is supposed to make no difference.
 If it is verifiable and relevant, it must be admitted on an equal plane with all other facts.
 Whether a skein of implication is proposed by Mother Teresa or Satan, honor requires that we ignore its provenance and judge it according to its logical soundness and predictive accuracy.

-Sparkman, who obviously dislikes President Bush's policies, though he never says which ones or why, would prefer that we invert that scheme and place the identities, or more precisely the allegiances, of arguers above the objective merits of their arguments.
-If you approve of Bush Administration policies, then by Sparkman's rubric you cannot possibly have an honorable, rationally defensible reason for doing so.
+Starkman, who obviously dislikes President Bush's policies, though he never says which ones or why, would prefer that we invert that scheme and place the identities, or more precisely the allegiances, of arguers above the objective merits of their arguments.
+If you approve of Bush Administration policies, then by Starkman's rubric you cannot possibly have an honorable, rationally defensible reason for doing so.
 You must be either stupid or evil.

-What does Neal Sparkman make of George Will and William F. Buckley?
+What does Neal Starkman make of George Will and William F. Buckley?
 Of Thomas Sowell and Walter Williams?
 Of Frank Gaffney and Victor Davis Hanson?
 Surely he wouldn't call them stupid.
 Indeed, if we judge by the diatribe linked above, they could give him cards and spades and still beat him hollow in any contest of intellect, erudition, or eloquence.
 So they must be evil.

 Your Curmudgeon, himself no intellectual slouch, must be evil too.
 Sigh.
 How late in life we learn these things.

-Were they judged solely on their immediate soundness, Sparkman's contentions could simply be dismissed.
+Were they judged solely on their immediate soundness, Starkman's contentions could simply be dismissed.
 But let's not be hasty.
 If this is to be the new left-liberal paradigm for countering the arguments of conservatives -- and clearly, the Post-Intelligencer thinks it worthy of consideration at the least -- it has powerful implications for the immediate future, and possibly for the longer term too.

 For quite some time, left-liberals have preened themselves for their moral superiority -- what Thomas Sowell calls their "vision of differential rectitude" -- to those who disagree with them.
 On the strength of that assumed superiority, they have deemed themselves exempt from the requirements for courteous persuasion, for demonstrable results, even for candid presentation of their intentions to us benighted ones.
 Instead, they've used political power of several forms to impose their preferences on the country, have retroactively revised their goals when they failed to meet the ones they originally stated, and have increasingly turned to stealth to get their way.
 They have disdained to stand to account for any failure, be it practical or moral.
 They have shielded those of their own who've demonstrably exploited political privilege for personal gain, though they've condemned the ordinary self-interest of private citizens and have done all they could to thwart it.

 Today, the consequences of the highest-profile left-liberal policies have become too obvious to conceal.
 The tide of sentiment against them has propelled their opponents to political dominance.
 But increasingly often, left-liberals disdain to argue or explain.
-Instead, in Sparkman's fashion, they dismiss their opponents as either stupid or evil.
+Instead, in Starkman's fashion, they dismiss their opponents as either stupid or evil.